alexleboucher/docker-express-postgres-boilerplate/README.md

 ---

-## Existing Features
+## Existing Routes

-Some basic features are already implemented.
+Some basic routes are already implemented.
 Feel free to use, update or delete them at your conveniance.

 You can create a user by using the POST route `/api/users`.
 The query body must contain a username, an email and a password.
 The username must contain at least 5 characters. the email must be valid and the password must contain at least 8 characters.
 The user's password is encrypted.